icodeformybhasa/icodeformybhasa.github.io/pages/about.md

 <span style="font-size: 2.0em font-weight: bold;">Why <span style='font-family: monospace;'>#icodeformy<span style='color:#1d5965;'>भाषा</span>?</span></span>

-Passion for Nepali Linguistics: I have a genuine passion for Nepali linguistics and I am committed to sharing insights, tips, and discoveries related to the language.
+<span style="font-weight: bold;">Passion for Nepali Linguistics:</span> I have a genuine passion for Nepali linguistics and I am committed to sharing insights, tips, and discoveries related to the language.

-Advocacy for Low-Resource NLP: I believe in the power of technology to bridge linguistic gaps. <span style='font-family: monospace;'>#icodeformy<span style='color:#1d5965;'>भाषा</span></span> serves as a voice advocating for the inclusion of low-resource languages in the NLP landscape.
+<span style="font-weight: bold;">Advocacy for Low-Resource NLP:</span> I believe in the power of technology to bridge linguistic gaps. <span style='font-family: monospace;'>#icodeformy<span style='color:#1d5965;'>भाषा</span></span> serves as a voice advocating for the inclusion of low-resource languages in the NLP landscape.

-Community Building: This blog is not just a one-way street.
+<span style="font-weight: bold;">Community Building:</span> This blog is not just a one-way street.
 I invite fellow language enthusiasts, researchers, and curious minds to join this community, share their thoughts, and contribute to the conversation.